 - In the Southern Hemisphere, Beltaine falls from sunset on 31 October to midnight on 1 November.

 Beltaine is also called Walpurgisnacht, and there are a variety of spelling variations such as Bhealltainn and Beltane.
-The festival’s name is derived from a word meaning balefire because balefires were traditionally lit at dusk for this fire festival as it marks the beginning of the light half of the year (a.k.a. time of the Big Sun).
+The festival’s name is derived from a word meaning balefire because balefires were traditionally lit at dusk for this fire festival as it is the gateway to the light half of the year (a.k.a. time of the Big Sun).

 Beltaine is primarily a fertility festival, concerned with the return of full-blown potency evident in the surroundings.
 The days are long, the Sun is hot and showering us with energy, flowers are in full bloom, seeds come to fruition, fruit is ripening, trees have thick foliage and nights are sultry.